Thursday 10 October 2024

 Eagle Vol.10:33 (3 October 1959) p.2

-Volume 10:34 is fully by the 'Hampson Team' for want of a better way of expressing it.
+Volume 10:34 is fully by the 'Hampson Team' [David Slinn sent me a message to say he thinks the second page is pure Don Harley] for want of a better way of expressing it.
 Then we get a lovely page 1 for Volume 10: 35 - but unsigned, but much more interesting is the second page, shown here

 Eagle Vol.10:35 (17 October 1959) p.2